h2020-westlife-eu/virtualfolder/README.md

 Data management work package WP6 build on existing infrastructure for storing and accessing data.
 It provides application level service usable for structural biology use cases and follows structural biology data lifecycle (Report ...).
 The WP6 is distributed as a vagrant package.
 Configuration files and scripts which initiates self deployment, installation and configuration of prototype virtual machine.

-##Installation
+## Installation
 Prerequisites:

  1. Vagrant - tool for automation of virtual machine deployment.
 Download and install vagrant from https://www.vagrantup.com/
  2. Virtualbox - VM stack.
 Download and install virtualbox https://www.virtualbox.org/wiki/Downloads

 Choose one of the following
- - download metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
+ - (prefered) download metarepository [ZIP (4kB)](https://github.com/h2020-westlife-eu/wp6-vm/archive/master.zip) and unzip it into some [wp6-vm directory] or clone the meta repository from https://github.com/h2020-westlife-eu/wp6-vm.git.
  - or download (3MB) or clone (21MB) this repository - use "Clone or download" button above.
 This option is intended for development purposes.

 (Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables